 I’m trying to instill the same thing in my own kids right now.
 I think it was my folks.
 They were both very different characters.
-They are both very hardworking, very detail oriented, and they came up from parents who were born and raised and lived through the depression.
-The combination of always giving me the belief in my capabilities, but then always hammering me to optimize those abilities allowed me to become who I am today.
+They are both very hardworking and detail oriented who’s parents were born, raised and lived through the depression.
+The combination of always believing in my capabilities, yet hammering me to optimize those abilities allowed me to become who I am today.

 Can you share a little bit about your military background and how that impacted your work ethic?

 Sure.
-Well, I went to UFC undergrad and I was a rower there.
-About my junior year, I just got really interested in this idea of service.
-I also got interested in the idea of really testing myself in some unique way prior to going out and going into business school.
+Well, I went to UFC undergrad where I was a rower.
+During my junior year, I got really interested in the idea of service.
+The idea of testing myself in some unique situations prior to going to business school also intrigued me.
 That led me to the idea of elite service because that’s how I sort of viewed myself.
 If I was going to serve, I wanted to serve at an elite level and I ultimately ended up defining where I went by very dubious criteria – which was whatever program had the highest attrition during selection.
 That was my #1 selection criteria, it was the group with the biggest washout rate and that was all in the sort of “testing myself” side of the equation.
 That led me to the SEAL teams, which had about an 80% washout rate at that time.

 I set my sights on this and it took me about a year of lobbying to get accepted to the program.
 I ended up going into that organization with the idea that I would serve for four years and then go back to business school.
-I got into it, loved the service, loved the organization, and ended up staying 14 years and then going back to business school.
+I got into it, loved the service, loved the organization, and ended up staying 14 years before going back to business school at Stanford..
 It really prepared me for my future.
-The military does so many things for a young kid in learning how to lead, to understand the concept that sometimes there are other motivations that can be rewarding – besides solely financial gains.
-In the SEAL teams, you get a pretty thick skin because you do a lot of very hard things and that turns out to translate really well into entrepreneurship because God knows you need thick skin there.
+The military does some many things for a young kid, including learning how to lead, understand the concept where other motivations besides financial gains can be rewarding – besides solely financial gains.
+You get a pretty thick skin in the SEAL teams because you’re always put in difficult situations, which turns out to translate very well into entrepreneurship.
+God knows you need thick skin as an entrepreneur.

 Is there anything you learned about yourself during your 14 years in the military that you had imagined would come out?

-Yes, so many things I learned about myself.
-I think the biggest one has become a huge part of my overall view on life.
-I took on this goal for which I was reasonably equipped, but not supremely equipped.
-It was a big damn gnarly goal of becoming a Navy SEAL.
-Once I earned the right to be a navy SEAL and once I was inside the SEAL teams, I then set my sights on ultimately having an opportunity to go to the special missions unit – which is the elite of the elite.
+Yes, I learned so many things about myself.
+The biggest learning experience has become a huge part of my overall view on life.
+I took on a goal for which I was reasonably, but not supremely equipped to succeed.
+It was a damn gnarly goal of becoming a Navy SEAL.
+Once I earned the right to be a SEAL team member, I set my sights on providing myself an opportunity to join the special missions unit – which is the elite of the elite.

-I learned that if you just keep cranking, you stay focused, you don’t let the artificial summits break your heart, you don’t buy into the binary view of “If I screw up, I’m done,” then you realize that failure is part of the process of getting where you want to go.
-That’s when your really lofty – and almost preposterous – goal suddenly becomes not so preposterous.
+I learned that if you just keep cranking, stay focused, don’t let the artificial summits break your heart, don’t buy into the binary view of “if I screw up, I’m done” mentality, you realize failure is part of the process in getting to where you want to go.
+Once this happens, you realize your really lofty – and almost preposterous – goal suddenly becomes not so preposterous.
 It becomes reasonable.
-Your goals get right in your sights and you achieve them.
+Your goals get in your sights allowing you to achieve them.
 You end up asking yourself, “Where do I go now?
 What’s next?”
-I did that over and over during my SEAL team career and that really ended up making me realize that ANYONE can achieve pretty much ANYTHING that you set your mind to is – the old sayings are true.
+I did that over and over during my SEAL tea career and that made me realize that anyone can achieve pretty much ANYTHING they set their minds to.
+I guess the old saying is true.